Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 How Do I Store Baby Bath Toys To Prevent Mold

 You should keep your baby bath toys in a dry place.
 This could mean somewhere like a bath toy

 holder like this fun one, as long as the tub isn’t being used by other family members.
 If you have a shaved tub, then store your bath toys in a cool dry cupboard to keep them safe for your little ones.

 What If All My Bath Toys Have Holes In Them And I See Mold?

-If your bath toys are growing mold, you can use my cleaning methods described above to try and remove the mold.
+If your bath toys are growing mold, you can use the cleaning methods described above to try and remove the mold.
 If you cannot remove the mold, then it might be time to throw the toys away and replace them with cleaner, safer ones.
-Here are the best non-toxic bath toys for babies if you need some inspiration.

 When To Throw Away Bath Toys

-Sometimes, a toy cannot be saved.
-If your toys have mold that just won’t budge, then it is time to throw it away.
-Keep your family safe and don’t be afraid to toss a toy that’s moldy and gross, even after you’ve tried all of my fabulous cleaning methods on cleaning bath toys.
+Sometimes, an old bath toy cannot be saved.
+If your squirt toys have mold that just won’t budge, then it is time to throw them away.
+Keep your family safe and don’t be afraid to toss a toy that’s moldy and gross, even after you’ve tried all of your fabulous cleaning methods on kids bath toys.

 Wrapping Up On How To Clean Bath Toys

-Did you know about all of these awesome ways to clean bathtub toys?
+Did you know about all of these awesome ways to clean inside squeeze toys like rubber ducks?
 It is so important to ensure that your bathtub toys dry fully after each bath and that they are stored away from water to help prevent the growth of mold which can be harmful to the health of your child.